The Rhythm Section: Production

 In July 2005, it was announced that New Line Cinema had acquired the rights to The Rhythm Section by Mark Burnell with the intent of making a franchise centered around the character of Stephanie Patrick.
 That same month, it was reported New Line Cinema had hired Burnell to write the adaptation.

 The film was originally to be made by Stuart Ford, who had championed the film, EON Productions's Barbara Broccoli and Michael G. Wilson, longtime collaborators of Ford's and producers of the James Bond films.
 In mid-2016, he suddenly sold his production company, IM Global, to Donald Tang.
 It became harder to get financing in place due to complicated Chinese rules that Tang's company had to follow, especially after Ford left a year later.
 Around that time, it was reported that Paramount Pictures had acquired the rights to the project.
 It had a production budget of around $50 million.
 The change in studio and financial delays meant that problems with Burnell's adaptation of his novel were never fully resolved.

 Principal photography on the film began in December 2017 in Dublin, Ireland.
 Production was halted for six months after Blake Lively broke her knuckle on the film set; insurance covered the extra costs this delay created.
 Sterling K. Brown joined the cast, as production resumed in Spain in mid-2018.
 In July 2018, filming took place in Almería with Jude Law and Lively.

 Steve Mazzaro composed the film score, with additional music provided by Lisa Gerrard, and Hans Zimmer serves as score producer for the film.
 Remote Control Publishing has released the soundtrack.

 During post-production, Broccoli and Wilson clashed with Reed Morano and Lively over what kind of film they wanted The Rhythm Section to be.
 Because of EON's involvement, Paramount had expected a Bond-type movie with a female lead, which Morano and Lively wanted, while EON sought to make a more character-focused, slower Euro-noir film like La Femme Nikita.
 Ultimately, the latter won.

 Release

 The film remained on the shelf for a long time.
 In late 2018, Paramount did a test screening in Sherman Oaks, which reportedly returned some of the worst results in the studio's history.
-The studio accordingly cut the film's advertising budget and scheduled it for release in late February 2019.
+The studio accordingly cut the film's advertising budget and scheduled it for release on February 22, 2019.
 That date was again postponed, as the studio left any material from the film out of its preview of upcoming releases at CinemaCon, seen by observers as a sign Paramount had drastically reduced its expectations for The Rhythm Section.
-The new November release date was postponed again to its final January 2020 date, so that Lively would be available to promote the film, following the birth of her third child.
+The new November 22 release date was postponed again to its final January 2020 date, so that Lively would be available to promote the film, following the birth of her third child.